haiyun508/Data-Storage-and-Retrieval-from-SQL-Database/README.md

 * Link Python to the database by creating an SQLAlchemy session.

-* **Important** Don't forget to close out your session at the end of your notebook.

 ### Precipitation Analysis

-* Start by finding the most recent date in the data set.
+* Find the most recent date in the data set.

-* Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data. **Note** you do not pass in the date as a variable to your query.
+* Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data.

-* Select only the `date` and `prcp` values.

 * Load the query results into a Pandas DataFrame and set the index to the date column.